Keys to Buying a Home

 Going Under Contract: You did it, you beat the competition and the Central Park home you love is under contract.
 Now what happens?
 Actually quite a bit, so let’s go over it.

 The contract you just signed obligates you and the seller to do a lot of things in a short period of time.
-Your agent can help you keep all the dates, deadlines and obligations organized so you don’t feel overwhelmed.
+Your agent, along with our full time in house Transaction Coordinator Kathy Kesteloot, can help you keep all the dates, deadlines and obligations organized so you don’t feel overwhelmed.

 Think of the “under contract” period as your chance to do all your homework on the property.
-After all, you had to bid on it right after you saw it, which is nerve-wracking!
-Buyer’s remorse is a real thing in this market, so if you are feeling a little uneasy, take a deep breath and know that’s normal.
 This is your chance to step back, analyze the property, the title work, the homeowners association (if there is one) and make sure you are getting what you thought.